El Tajín: The Pyramid of the Niches

 This pyramid has a number of names, including El Tajín, Pyramid of Papantla, Pyramid of the Seven Stories and the Temple of the Niches.
 It has become the focus of the site because of its unusual design and good state of preservation.
 It was prominent in ancient times as well.
 A large quantity of sculpture was recovered from this pyramid.
+The pyramid is square-based (35 meters on each side) and is constructed of seven graded levels.
 The building is mostly constructed of carefully cut and crafted flagstones, the largest of which is estimated to be about eight metric tons in weight.
 The stones, especially around the niches are fitted together as to need a minimum amount of lime and earth mortar.
 The structure originally was covered in stucco which served as the base for paint.

 The pyramid has seven stories.
 Each of these consists of a sloping base wall called a talud and a vertical wall called a tablero, which was fairly common in Mesoamerica.
 What is unusual about this construction and others in the city are the addition of decorative niches with the top capped by what Jose Garcia Payon called a "flying cornice", a triangular overhang.
 The stones are arranged in controlled lines and delicate proportions.
 Originally the structure was painted a dark red with the niches in black intended to deepen the shadows of the recessed niches.
 Niches are also found underneath the stairway along the east face, which indicates that the stairway was a later addition.
 The niches on the original structure, not counting those on the later stairway, total 365, the solar year.
 At the top of the pyramid there were tablets framed by grotesque serpent-dragons.

 The ritual function of the building is not primarily calendaric.
 The deep niches imitate caves, which long have been considered to be passageways to the underworld, where many of the gods reside.
 Caves, especially those with springs, have been considered sacred in much of Mexico with offerings of flowers and candles being traditional.
 As late as the mid 20th century, remains of beeswax candles could still be found left on the first level of this pyramid.
 There is a popular belief that each niche contained an idol or effigy but archeological work here has ruled this out.
 The most important part of the structure was the temple that was on top of this pyramid; however, this was completely destroyed and little is known about what it might have looked like.